zazaserty/zaquartz/README.md

 Special thanks to the Quartz Community for their support and resources.
 License

-The content of this repository is licensed under the MIT license, unless otherwise noted.
+The content of this repository is licensed under the MIT License, unless otherwise noted.